zencd/suspender/README.md

 - make extension icons
 - iframed: substitute favicon (a data uri version probably)
 - the data uri page: use a pale favicon to distinct suspended tabs easier
+- try detect scrollbar presence and cut it off, or take screenshot without it initially

 ## bugs